micromata/Baumeister/README.md

 This should return something like the following in case Node.js and npm is already installed:

-	3.3.3
+	4.4.4

 If that isn’t the case you have to install Node.js first.
-On OS X I strongly recommend installing Node via [Homebrew](http://brew.sh).
-Not just because it’s easier to switch versions with Homebrew but also because you prevent potential permission problems when running npm.
+On OS X we strongly recommend installing Node via [Homebrew](https://brew.sh/) or [Node Version Manager](https://github.com/creationix/nvm).
+Not just because it’s easier to switch versions but also because you prevent potential permission problems when running npm.

 ### Grunt